Minibee323/Minibee323/README.md

 Full Stack Developer
 --------------------

 Hi, I'm Sara Thampi.
-I loved coding when I was a child.
+I loved making programs in GW-Basic and QBasic as a child.
 As an adult I wanted to work on my communication skills so I took jobs in retail and with the homeless.
 I couldn't forget how much I enjoyed coding; So I enrolled on a bootcamp with School of Code and learned how to problem solve and code collaboratively.

 * 🌍  I'm based in London, UK
 * ✉️  You can contact me at [saraannthampi@outlook.com](mailto:saraannthampi@outlook.com)